U8NWXD/oppia-wiki/Third-party-libraries.md

 #### Add a frontend library from outside npm

 If your library is not available from npm, you can add it to `manifest.json`.
+However, you should check with @vojtechjelinek first as we are trying to move away from `manifest.json`.